-Rami Malek gives a glittering performance as the late Freddie Mercury, lead singer of the iconic rock band Queen.
-Bohemian Rhapsody is an explosive celebration of Mercury’s talent, who tragically died due to AIDS complications at just 45.
+Rami Malek gives a sparkling performance as the late Freddie Mercury, lead singer of the iconic rock band Queen.
+Bohemian Rhapsody is an explosive celebration of Mercury's talent, who tragically died due to AIDS complications at just 45.

 Malek's incredible performance is at the heart of this movie, taking us through Mercury's journey from a baggage handler still living with his parents to egotistical pop sensation.

 Coming to terms with his sexuality and fatal illness, Mercury's experience of fame isn't always a positive one.